 Schedule Thorough Cleaning Once in a While

-Once every three months, it’s a good idea to completely disassemble your fountain and clean each component thoroughly.
-This allows you to not only give each fountain component the TLC it needs, it also helps you extend the service life of your fountain while also giving you the chance to see if any of these components are in need of repair or replacement.
+Once every three months, it’s a good idea to disassemble your fountain and clean each component thoroughly completely.
+This allows you to give each fountain component the TLC it needs.
+It also helps you extend your fountain’s service life while also giving you the chance to see if any of these components require repair or replacement.
 This helps you avoid the scenario where your fountain suddenly breaks down with no apparent cause.

 Care for Your Fountain during the Winter Season

 When winter comes rolling along, always set aside the time to properly winterize your outdoor fountain.
-This not only protects your initial investment, it also ensures that you have a properly working water feature once winter ends.
+This protects your initial investment and ensures that you have a properly working water feature once winter ends.
 You can start this by draining your fountain completely of water before taking all its components apart.
 Store these components in a dry place afterward.

 Prevent Mosquitoes from Making Your Fountain Their Home